mcgonagle/KravZT/README.md

 Krav Maga is primarily focused on safety in the real world and is often considered the most practical martial art form in the world.

+What you learn in Krav Maga will carry over into other aspects of your life, including the strength, focus, and self-confidence you learn through the practice and eventual [mastery](https://blog.doist.com/mastery/).

 ## Principles of Krav Zero Trust

 **Employ Krav Maga’s** ***Retzev*** **- "Continuous Motion"**